3 New Spain & New France

 Acoma, New Mexico, Original Lithograph for Report of J.W.
 Abert of “His Examination of New Mexico in the Years 1846-47” to the Secretary of War

 The late 17th century was a violent period in colonial American history.
-Algonquian Indians fought English settlers in King Philip’s War in 1675-78, and white and black indentured servants rose up against Native Americans and white planters in Virginia in Bacon’s Rebellion in 1676, both of which you’ll read more about in coming chapters.
+In New England, Algonquian Indians fought English settlers in King Philip’s War in 1675-78; and white and black indentured servants rose up against Native Americans and white planters in Virginia in Bacon’s Rebellion in 1676, both of which you’ll read more about in coming chapters.
 The 1680 Pueblo Revolt marked the limits of Indian independence in the colonial age, at least in the Southwest.
 Native populations became so accustomed to white trade and military alliances that, in the space of a few generations, they struggled to get by without them.
 If this seems surprising, readers should envision themselves making a living the same way their great-grandparents did a century ago.
 For most of us that is a humbling thought and helps us grasp how Pueblos might have gotten used to iron tools and other European items by the late 17th century.

 Spanish Realm During Reign of Philip II, 1598